Deveodk/vue-seo/README.md

 <link rel="stylesheet" href="https://unpkg.com/@deveodk/vue-seo/dist/@deveodk/vue-seo.css"></link>
 <script src="https://unpkg.com/@deveodk/vue-seo"></script>
 ```

+## Important disclaimer
+> Due to the fact that facebook and twitter wont execute javascript when crawling.
+The plugin will not work unless you use some sort of server side rendering.
+Google however defaults to some of facebooks open graph tags.

 ## Usage
 The api is very similar to the original vue-seo.
 Every content property is reactive